mulukenm/DataVisualization/README.md

 # DataVisualization
-This is to collect codes of Python for data visualization using a publicly available data.
+This is a collection codes of Python for data visualization using mainly NCSES's publicly available data.